 Forming a development team from scratch can be a painstaking process with wildly unpredictable results.
 It takes a lot of time for the team members to form a rapport, speak on friendly terms, and coordinate in a way that does not resemble a bunch of loners relying on other people for the first time.
-Or you could hire a whole team.
+Or you could hire game developers as a whole team.

 This is a much safer option, allowing your business to reduce development time, quickly establish friendly working relations, and begin a project with a solid base of expertise.
 If you want to take full advantage of these benefits for your business, you are probably wondering how to find a game dev team that will correspond to your needs (budget, experience, etc.), and we have assorted just the answers you are looking for below.

 What Should You Look for in a Team?

 As tempted as you might be to jump into the search for your dream team, we recommend first taking some time to establish the conditions of your search – what exactly you’re looking for.
 They can serve as helpful filters and make the process much smoother for you.